vandavey/sslmap/README.md

     }
     ```

-* Use the `ENTER` key to ensure that all lines are properly interpreted.
+* Use the `ENTER` key to ensure that all lines are properly interpreted
+  by *PowerShell*.

 * If the server response contains a *HTTP 200* status code, the install
   process will begin.
 Otherwise, the connection error message will be